Adult daycare center

-An adult daycare centre is typically a non-residential facility that supports the health, nutritional, social, and daily living needs of adults in a professionally staffed, group setting.
-These facilities provide adults with transitional care and short-term rehabilitation following hospital discharge.
-The majority of centres provide meals, meaningful activities, and general supervision.
+An adult daycare centre is typically a non-residential facility that supports the health, nutritional, social, and daily living needs of adults with disabilities including dementia, in a professionally staffed, group setting.
+These facilities can also provide adults with transitional care and short-term rehabilitation following hospital discharge.
+The majority of day centres provide meals, meaningful activities, and general supervision.
 The care provided is often a social model (focusing on socialisation and prevention services) or a medical model (including skilled assessment, treatment and rehabilitation goals) provided in order to improve participants health and guide their progress in the right direction.
 Demand for adult daycare centres is increasing with the need for assistance in old age or guidance to reintegrate into society after injury, illness or addiction, and accommodation to return to their former lives or improve upon their quality of life.

 Purpose and overview

-Adult daycare centres primarily focus on providing care for people with a specific chronic condition, including: Alzheimer's disease and related forms of dementia; additionally, these services may be available for any adult with disabilities and also the elderly population.
+Adult daycare centres primarily focus on providing care for people with a specific chronic condition, including: Alzheimer's disease and other types of dementia; additionally, these services may be available for any adult with disabilities and also the elderly population.
 Numerous centres maintain a nurse on-site and devote a room for participants who require their vital signs to be checked and evaluated regularly; or needs other health services during their visit.
 Facilities may also provide transportation and personal care including support groups for caregivers.

 Attending an adult daycare centre can prevent people from needing to be re-hospitalised and may delay their admission to residential long-term care.
 For participants, who would otherwise stay at home alone, social stimulation and recreational activities have been known to improve or maintain physical fitness and cognitive function.
 The more severe the disease is, the greater the burden will be on the caregiver.
 Therefore, 19.1% of caregivers with clients made use of these services.
 Adult daycare centres may be able to provide respite care, enabling caregivers to work or have a break from their caregiving responsibilities.

 These facilities are beneficial to many as the activities accommodate stimulating interaction with other people, which has been known to improve the participant's health and emotional well-being.
 All certified adult daycare centres are monitored and staffed for the protection of participants as well as being a helping hand for new people having trouble connecting with others or do not feel comfortable in certain environments.
 This program aims to build up confidence and ability to maintain an independent lifestyle along with improving physical and mental health.

 Another important aspect of an adult daycare centre is the information about suitable healthy diet plans and exercise regimes.
 This can benefit health as some people lose the ability to maintain a healthy lifestyle, especially for participants coming from rehabilitation or dementia wards, who may forget what they have or have not done a particular day.
 This introduces participants to new activities and may spark interest in a hobby that they would like to pursue and learn about.